Reviewing 21Vianet Group Inc. (VNET)'s and Sigma Labs Inc. (NASDAQ:SGLB)'s results | New Business Observer

 |0.00

-Demonstrates 21Vianet Group Inc. and Sigma Labs Inc. earnings per share, gross revenue and valuation.
+Demonstrates 21Vianet Group Inc. and Sigma Labs Inc. earnings per share, top-line revenue and valuation.

 Profitability

-Table 2 demonstrates the net margins, return on equity and return on assets of 21Vianet Group Inc. and Sigma Labs Inc.
+Table 2 has 21Vianet Group Inc. and Sigma Labs Inc.’s net margins, return on equity and return on assets.

 |Net Margins